calumbradley/cakeitorleaveit/README.md

 ## Installation 💻

-Clone the repository and launch the server using node.
+Clone the repository and launch the server using NodeJS.

 ## Contributing 🖊️
 Pull requests are welcome.